JustinMelger/exchange-rate-service/README.md

 # exchange-rate-service
-service for updating exchange rates in google cloud
+Service for updating exchange rates with base euro in google bigquery.

 ## Getting Started